jbofill10/LoL-MatchOutcome-Predictor/README.md

 On average, about 20 wards a game are placed.
 It is interesting and mind boggling how some games have up to 276 wards placed.

-It is clear that the distribution of wards placed is left skewed and will require a transformation we fit the data to a model.
+It is clear that the distribution of wards placed is left skewed and will require a transformation before fitting the data to a model.

 ![image](Charts/WardsPlacedZoom.png)